Pre-Planning Farm/Ranch Emergencies

 Farm Mapping to Assist, Protect and Prepare Emergency Responders (Farm MAPPER) is a free, interactive, data secure, and device-agnostic web-based tool developed by the National Farm Medicine Center (NFMC) to assist first responders with pre-planning farms and ranches.
 The goal of Farm MAPPER is to make responding to farm emergencies safer by providing first responders with onsite information about the hazards, resources, and physical layouts of agricultural operations.
 Access to this information when responding to an on-farm incident has the potential to decrease emergency response times, improve responder safety, expedite victim rescue, enhance structure protection, and facilitate rapid access to relevant resources.

-2012 Version of Farm MAPPER
+New Version of Farm MAPPER

-This video describes how Farm MAPPER works.
+The video above describes how Farm MAPPER works.

 To map a farm, visit the farm MAPPER website https://farmmapper.org.

 For more information about the Farm MAPPER project, please contact the RF-DASH Team: